Acyclovir use while Breastfeeding

 A woman who was 1 year postpartum was taking acyclovir 200 mg orally 5 times daily.
-Milk levels taken immediately before a dose during 5 days of therapy ranged from 0.78 to 1.07 mg/L. Samples taken after the last dose decreased with a half-life of 2.8 hours.
+Milk levels taken immediately before a dose during 5 days of therapy ranged from 0.78 to 1.07 mg/L. Acyclovir in milk samples taken after the last dose decreased with a half-life of 2.8 hours.

-A woman who had taken oral acyclovir 400 mg 3 times daily for 3 days in the peripartum period had a breastmilk acyclovir level of 54 mcg/L 5 days after her last dose of acyclovir.
+A woman who had taken oral acyclovir 400 mg 3 times daily for 3 days in the peripartum period had a breastmilk acyclovir level of 54 mcg/L at 5 days after her last dose of acyclovir.
 A mother nursing her 7-month-old infant took acyclovir 800 mg orally 5 times a day.
 Three milk acyclovir levels on days 5 and 6 of therapy ranged from 4.2 to 5.8 mg/L, with the highest level 9.4 hours after the previous dose.
-The authors estimated that a fully breastfed infant would receive 0.73 mg/kg/day of acyclovir at this maternal dosage or about 1% of the maternal weight-adjusted dosage.
+The authors estimated that a fully breastfed infant would receive a daily dosage of 0.73 mg/kg of acyclovir at this maternal dosage or about 1% of the maternal weight-adjusted dosage.

-A woman who was 6 weeks postpartum received intravenous acyclovir 300 mg (5 mg/kg) 3 times daily for 5 days.
+A woman who was 6 weeks postpartum received intravenous acyclovir 300 mg (5 mg/kg) three times daily for 5 days.
 Milk samples were taken every 6 hours after the last dose.
 The peak level was 7.3 mg/L and the drug was detectable in milk for up to 88 hours after the last dose.
-Using the level 6 hours after the last dose, a fully breastfed infant would receive 1.1 mg/kg/day with this maternal dosage regimen.
+Using the level 6 hours after the last dose, a fully breastfed infant would receive a daily dosage of 1.1 mg/kg with this maternal dosage regimen.

 Effects in Breastfed Infants